JackieBinya/jacqueline-binya-website/content/posts/be-the-change.md

 * And the worst by my books as a non native English speaker, was the fact that ten years ago I would have had to read and comprehend ancient documention of age old technologies written in a complex hard to understand manner with excessive use of technical jargon.

 Today in comparison we have:
-* Aninfinite high quality free resources on the internet i.e. tutorials made by content-creators of diverse backgrounds.
+* Countless high quality free resources on the internet in the form of tutorials made by content-creators of diverse backgrounds.

 * The price of PCs has been on a steady decrease in the recent years so has that of the internet.